-- a) Minimum Lot Size- 10,000 square feet - b) Maximum residential density 1 dwelling unit for every 5,000 square feet of land - c) Lot Dimensions Each lot must contain a point from which a circle with a radius of 25 feet can be inscribed within the boundary of the lot. - d) Lot Frontage No lot having frontage on a public or private road shall have less than 75 feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to Sections 4.2 and 4.3. - e) Maximum Lot Coverage 60 percent - f) Height The height of any structure shall not exceed 35 feet, except as provided in Section 4.11. - g) Front Yard Setback - i.
+- a) Minimum Lot Size 10,000 square feet - b) Maximum residential density 1 dwelling unit for every 5,000 square feet of land - c) Lot Dimensions Each lot must contain a point from which a circle with a radius of 25 feet can be inscribed within the boundary of the lot. - d) Lot Frontage No lot having frontage on a public or private road shall have less than 75 feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to Sections 4.2 and 4.3. - e) Maximum Lot Coverage 60 percent - f) Height The height of any structure shall not exceed 35 feet, except as provided in Section 4.11.

+g) Front Yard Setback

+- i.
 30 feet from the edge of the Route 2 right-of-way for principal structures - ii.
-For accessory structures, 10 feet behind the front of the principal structure fronting all rights-of-way except I-89

-- iii.
-30 feet from the edge of the I-89 right-of-way for residential primary structures and structures hosting accessory dwelling uses

-- iv.
-10 feet from the edge of the I-89 right-of-way for accessory structures associated with residential uses

-- v.
-10 feet from the edge of the I-89 right-of-way for non-residential structures and their associated accessory structures

-- vi.
-15 feet from the edge of all other rights-of-way for principal structures

-- h) Side Yard Setback
+For accessory structures, 10 feet behind the front of the principal structure fronting all rights-of-way except I-89 - iii.
+30 feet from the edge of the I-89 right-of-way for residential primary structures and structures hosting accessory dwelling uses - iv.
+10 feet from the edge of the I-89 right-of-way for accessory structures associated with residential uses - v.
+10 feet from the edge of the I-89 right-of-way for non-residential structures and their associated accessory structures - vi.
+15 feet from the edge of all other rights-of-way for principal structures h) Side Yard Setback i) Rear Yard Setback

 - i.
-For principal structures 10 feet
+For principal structures 10 feet - i.

-- ii.
 For accessory structures 5 feet

-- i) Rear Yard Setback

 - i.
 For principal structures 10 feet

 - ii.
 For accessory structures 5 feet

 - j) Maximum Building Size No building shall have a footprint exceeding 10,000 square feet, with the exception of buildings that are set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way.
-Buildings set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way and 30 feet from the edge of all other rights-of-way shall not have a footprint exceeding 17,000 square feet.
+Buildings set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way shall not have a footprint exceeding 17,000 square feet.